Call or Text Anytime 636-940-1111

 They can save you time

 Whether you have a simple traffic ticket or a serious felony, hiring a criminal defense attorney is going to save you from wasting a lot of time.
 For many lesser charges, you can hire a lawyer and forget about it.
 They will take care of everything and contact you when it is resolved.
 For more serious charges, especially felonies, it is hard to overstate the amount of aggravation and wasted time you will experience trying to represent yourself.
-The criminal justice system is just not set up for people to be their own lawyers for serious charges and you will feel that every step of the way.
-Additionally, and obviously, a criminal defense lawyer can save you from the worst waste of time, jail or prison.
+The criminal justice system is just not set up for people to be their own lawyers for serious charges, and you will feel that every step of the way.
+Additionally, and obviously, a criminal defense lawyer can save you from the worst: jail or prison.

 They can save you money